pittar/ocp-devops-setup/README.md

 * Create application templates in the CI/CD project for use across dev and qa projects.
 * Instantiate Jenkins (persistent), Sonatype Nexus 2, SonarQube, and Dependency Track.

 **Note:** Monitor the CI/CD project and wait for all pods to start before moving on to the next step.

-# Setup Jenkins to use Nexus

-**Note:** Accessing Jenkins for the first time is *very slow*!
-After you login, it may take a few minutes to get to the UI.
-This is (unfortuantely) normal.

-* Open Jenkins from the URL exposed by the Jenkins route in the CI/CD project.
-Login with your OpenShift credentials.
-* Click "Manage Jenkins" from the left menu.
-* Scroll down and click "Conifigure System".
-* Search for "Kubernetes Pod Template".
-In the "Container Template" section, add an environment variable with key=`MAVEN_MIRROR_URL` and value=`http://nexus:8081/content/groups/public`
-* Click **Save**
+It's not a bad idea to let thing settle for a few minutes even after everything looks like it has started.
+Some of the apps still do quite a bit of initialization behind the scenes.

 # Setup Jenkins to use Dependency Track